thedavecarroll/BluebirdPS/README.md

 ## Things to Do

-* Rate limit based waiting period per endpoint
-  * Once a rate limit has been reached for a given endpoint, validate current time against rate limit reset time before making the call.
-  * Configuration value to enable/disable.
 * Expand build scripts
 * Pester tests
 * TweetText processor (currently there no check for length)